Is $K_{1}/K^{*}$ enhancement in heavy ion collisions a signature of chiral symmetry restoration?

 \section{Fugacities of pion, kaon and nucleon}

 According to the statistical model for particle production in relativistic heavy ion collisions, particle yields including contributions from resonances decays, i.e., their effective numbers, are determined at the chemical freeze-out temperature, which coincides with the QGP to HM phase transition temperature~\cite{Andronic:2005yp,Andronic:2012dm, Stachel:2013zma}.
 To maintain the effective pion, kaon and nucleon numbers, which are relevant in the present study, during the expansion and cooling of the hadronic matter, it is necessary for them to acquire non-unity fugacity, as shown in Ref.~\cite{Xu:2017akx}.
 In this case, the pion, kaon and nucleon momentum distributions in the Boltzmann approximation need to be multiplied by their fugacity $z_i$, i.e., $z_if_i({\bf p})$.
-In terms of the thermally equilibrated number $N_i^T=\frac{g_iV}{(2\pi)^3}\int d^3{\bf p} f_i({\bf p})$, where $V$ is the volume of the hadronic matter when it has temperature $T$, the effective pion number in the hadronic matter is then given by the sum of free pions and those from resonance decays, i.e.,
+In terms of the thermally equilibrated density $n_i^T=\frac{g_i}{(2\pi)^3}\int d^3{\bf p} f_i({\bf p})$ of particle species $i$, where $g_i$ is its spin and isospin degeneracies, the effective pion, kaon and nucleon densities in a hadronic matter of temperature $T$ is then given by the sum of the densities of free pions, kaons, and nucleons as well as those from resonance decays, i.e.,